 |

-Carkhuff and others finds strongly that the best way to learn any communication
+by Truax and Carkhuff and others finds strongly that the best way to learn

-skills is in a group setting where there are many opportunities to practice
+any communication skills is in a group setting where there are many opportunities

-communication.
-Extending these research findings suggests that the best way
+to practice communication.
+Extending these research findings suggests that

-to teach group therapy to trainee group therapists is in a group setting.
+the best way to teach group therapy to trainee group therapists is in a group

 In the case of group therapy leadership training, the learning is in fact